 Most apprentices and trainees enjoy their training but sometimes problems do occur.
 If you are experiencing a problem the best thing to do is to seek advice.
-The advice sources listed below will help send you in the right direction to solving any problems that may arise.

 Help with common problems